-• ensure compliance with the Local Government Act, 1995 and the Local Government (Functions and General) Regulations, 1996.

-• establish generic assessment criteria for the evaluation of Tenders to streamline and standardise the Request for Tender process.

-• ensure that Shire procedures for procurement is transparent and consistent, and results in bestvalue outcomes considering life-cycle costing, quality, and safety.

-This policy should be read in conjunction with the following:

-- CF001 Purchasing and Procurement Policy

-- CF002 Regional Pricing Policy
+- Ensure compliance with s3.57 of the Local Government Act 1995 and Part 4 of the Local Government (Functions and General) Regulations 1996. - Establish generic assessment criteria for the evaluation of Tenders to streamline and standardise the Request for Tender process. - Ensure that Shire procedures for selecting successful tenders are transparent and consistent, and results in best-value outcomes considering life-cycle costing, quality, and safety. - This policy should be read in conjunction with the following: - CF001 Purchasing and Procurement Policy - CF002 Regional Pricing Policy

-- CF003 Tenders Management Policy
+In the event of any conflict or inconsistency between these policies, the provisions of this Policy shall apply.